fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ### Jan 23
-The point of this coupling of readings is to canvas the broad spectrum of visions of food production---one a global lab-driven research effort, and the other centered on the idyllic agrarian yeoman. **Some discussion questions for class: What's the difference between food grown in the ground and food produced in the lab?
+**Some discussion questions for class:**  What do you think of Warner's definition of *processed food*?
+What are the aspirations of food scientists?
+How are economies of scale intimately tied to our understanding of natural food?
+What are key transportation developments that influenced what and how we eat?
+What's the difference between food grown in the ground and food produced in the lab?
 Does all food boil down to chemistry?
-Is the food production system described by Warner antithetical to Jefferson's vision, or evidence of its success?**

 - Melanie Warner, _Pandora's Lunchbox_, xiii--xix; 1--20 (Weird Science).
 This is a super quick read.
-- Jennifer Wallach, _How America Eats_, 89--100 (Chapter 4: Technology and Taste).
+- Jennifer Wallach, _How America Eats_, 89--100 (Chapter 4: Technology and Taste; notice the chapter goes to 110, so don't read the whole PDF).

 #### Background to skim
 - Wilbur O. Atwater, “The Chemistry of Food and Nutrition: The Composition of Our Bodies and Our Food,” *Century Illustrated Magazine* 34 (May 1887): 59--74.
 *Skim but don't totally skip* the science details.
 What’s the point of all of it?
 How does metaphor play a role?
-What larger cultural phenomenon does this article represent?
+Why?